bagherilab/carcade_mapping_design_space/README.md

 |     |___subset/
 ```

-The `subset/` folders contains the same structure and contents as the `subset/` folder in the toy file, except the contents are of full length simulations used in the paper.
+The `subset/` folders contains the same structure and contents as the `toy/subset/` folder, except the contents are of full length simulations used in the paper.

-The `jsons/` folders contain output `.json` files from the CARCADE model that are used in the imaging portion of the pipeline.
+The `jsons/` folders contain CARCADE output `.json` files that are used in the imaging portion of the pipeline.
 The `coculture/` folder only contains `.json` files with cell location and type information.
-For the `tissue/` folder, these are separated into `cells/` and `graph/` `.json` files, where the `cells/` folder contains `.json` files with cell location and type information while the `graph/` folder contains `.json` files with vasculature graph information.
+For the `tissue/` folder, these are separated into `cells/` and `graph/` `.json` files, where the `cells/` folder contains `.json` files with cell location and type information and result from the growth profiler while the `graph/` folder contains `.GRAPH.json` files with vasculature graph information and result from the graph profiler.

 ### `figures/` directory contents